Zamia: Pollination by insects

+Thermogenesis

+Cycads, including Zamia species, are thermogenic, capable of raising the temperature of tissues in reproductive cones.
+Thermogenesis has been measured in 17 Zamia species, with the temperature of male (pollen) and female (ovule) cones (strobili) varying daily (Zamia plants are dioecious, with male and female cones on separate plants).
+Male cones ready to shed pollen heat up early in the evening, and then cool down, while receptive female cones heat up about three hours later and then cool down.
+Thermogenesis in reproductive cones typically occurs daily for about two weeks.

+The reproductive cones of cycads, including Zamia, emit combinations of volatiles that produce a distinctive odor.
+The odors may be distinctive for each species of Zamia, or for each species of pollinator.
+Male and female cones of a particular Zamia species emit nearly identical odors, although the odor produced by female cones is usually weaker than that produced by the male cones of the same species.
+The emission of odors is enhanced by the thermogenetic heating of the cones, and the movement of pollinating beetles between cones correlates with changes in temperature and odor level.

+Pharaxonotha and Rhopalotria beetles associated with Zamia species have receptors for infrared radiation on their antennae, by which they appear to detect the elevated temperature of the cones on Zamia plants.
+Beetles have been observed moving to cones on male plants when the cone's temperature is elevated, crawling into openings in the cone and emerging covered with pollen, and then moving to the cones on female plants when their temperature is elevated, again crawling into openings in the cone, presumably transferring the pollen.

 Habitats

 With one exception, Zamia species are found only in the Neotropical realm in the Americas.
 The exception is Z. integrifolia, which has a range that extends into the Nearctic realm in northern Florida, and formerly into the southeastern corner of Georgia.

 Toxicity

 The primary toxin in Zamia plants is cycasin, a carcinogenic and neurotoxic glucoside.
 Other glucoside toxins present include macrozamin (de) and several neocycasins.
 BMAA, a neurotoxin that is produced by cyanobacteria living in roots of the plants, is also present in most Zamia plants.

 Many of the Zamia species are, or have been, gathered to process the stem and/or seeds into starch for use as food or laundry starch, or for use as traditional medicine.
 Since almost the entire plant is very toxic, the starch must be grated and repeatedly washed to remove the toxins and make the starch edible.
 Only the sarcotesta, the pulpy covering of the seeds, is relatively free of toxins.

 Consumption of cycads by livestock has resulted in two forms of cycad toxicosis.
 Hepato-gastrointestinal toxicosis results from damage to the liver and gastrointestinal tracts of affected animals causing depression, anorexia, and weight loss.
 Neurologic toxicosis, known as Zamia staggers, is the result of damage to brain, spinal cord, and dorsal root ganglia tissue causing weight loss, swaying of hind quarters, and weakness and other defects in rear limbs.